Beyond CVaR: Leveraging Static Spectral Risk Measures for Enhanced Decision-Making in Distributional Reinforcement Learning: Convergence of Algorithm

 As described in Section \ref{DRL}, we parameterize the return distribution using a quantile representation.
 Specifically, we employ a quantile projection operator, $\Pi_Q$, to map any return distribution $\eta$ onto its quantile representation with respect to the 1-Wasserstein distance ($\mathrm{w}_1$).
 Therefore, $\Pi_Q \eta = \hat{\eta} = \frac{1}{N}\sum_{i=1}^{N} \delta_{\theta_i}$ with $\theta_i=F_{\eta}^{-1}\left(\hat{\tau}_i\right), \hat{\tau}_i=(\tau_{i-1}+\tau_i)/2, 1 \leq i \leq N$ corresponds to the solution of the following minimization problem:

 where $\mathscr{F}_{Q,N}$ is the space of quantile representations with $N$ quantiles.
 Using this definition, Algorithm \ref{alg:qrsrm} can be expressed as iteratively updating

-As previously noted, this process is analogous to the iteration in the QR-DQN algorithm, with two key differences: the incorporation of risk-sensitive greedy action selection and the use of an extended state-space.
+As previously noted, this process is analogous to the iteration in the QR-DQN algorithm, with two key differences: the incorporation of risk-sensitive greedy action selection and the use of an extended state space.
 Consequently, we can leverage the steps outlined in \citet[Section 7.3]{Bellemare.etal2023} to establish the convergence of $\Pi_Q \mathcal{T}^{\mathcal{G}_{l}}$.

 To begin, we will demonstrate that $\mathcal{T}^{\mathcal{G}_{l}}$ is a contraction mapping.
 That is, the sequence of iterates defined by $\eta_{k+1, l} = \mathcal{T}^{\mathcal{G}_{l}} \eta_{k,l}$ converges to $\eta^{\pi^*_l}$ with respect to the supremum $p$-Wasserstein distance, $\mathrm{\bar{w}}_p$, for $p \in [1, \infty]$.
 Here, we assume the existence of a unique optimal policy $\pi^*_l$.\footnote{For cases with multiple optimal policies in the risk-neutral setting, refer to \citet[Section 7.5]{Bellemare.etal2023}.
 Extending this result to the risk-sensitive case is straightforward.} With this assumption, we leverage the fact that the action gap, $\operatorname{GAP}(Q)$—defined as the smallest difference between the highest-valued and second-highest-valued actions across all states for a given Q-function—is strictly positive.
 By setting $\bar{\varepsilon} = \operatorname{GAP}(V^{\pi^*_l}) / 2$ and using Lemma \ref{lemma3}, we can see that after $K_{\bar{\varepsilon}}\in\mathbb{N}$ iterations where $K_{\bar{\varepsilon}} := \floor{{\ln (\frac{\bar{\varepsilon}}{\phi(0)G_{\mathrm{MAX}}})}/{\ln (\gamma)}}$, the greedy action in state $(x, s, c)$ becomes the optimal action $a^*$, and for any $a \neq a^*$, we have: